Waxing

 The length of the current synodic month is 2 hours and 59 minutes shorter than the mean synodic month length.
 It is 3 hours and 10 minutes longer compared to 21st century's shortest synodic month length.

-The true anomaly is ∠28°.
-At the beginning of the next synodic month the true anomaly is going to be ∠49.6°.
+The true anomaly of the Moon orbit is ∠28° and at the beginning of the next lunar synodic month the true anomaly is going to be ∠49.6°.

-1 day after point of perigee on 8 September 2018 at 01:21 in ♌ Leo.
-The lunar orbit is getting widen, while the Moon is moving away from the Earth.
-It will keep this direction over the next 10 days, until the Moon reaches the point of next apogee on 20 September 2018 at 00:54 in ♒ Aquarius.
+1 day since point of perigee on 8 September 2018 at 01:21 in ♌ Leo the lunar orbit is getting widen while the Moon is moving away from the Earth.
+It will keep this direction over the next 10 days until the Moon reaches the point of next apogee on 20 September 2018 at 00:54 in ♒ Aquarius.

 The Moon is 367 743 km (228 505 mi) away from Earth and getting further over the next 10 days until the point apogee when Earth-Moon distance is going to be 404 875 km (251 578 mi).

-2 days after ascending node on 6 September 2018 at 22:42 in ♋ Cancer.
-The Moon is located north of the ecliptic over the following 10 days, until the lunar orbit crosses from North to South in descending node on 20 September 2018 at 09:30 in ♒ Aquarius.
+2 days after ascending node on 6 September 2018 at 22:42 in ♋ Cancer the Moon is positioned north of the ecliptic over the following 10 days until the lunar crosses the ecliptic again from North to South in descending node on 20 September 2018 at 09:30 in ♒ Aquarius.

-4 days since the previous standstill on 5 September 2018 at 06:56 in ♋ Cancer when the Moon has reached North declination of ∠20.837°, the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-20.909° at the point of next southern standstill on 18 September 2018 at 09:35 in ♑ Capricorn.
+4 days since the last northern standstill on 5 September 2018 at 06:56 in ♋ Cancer when the Moon has reached North declination of ∠20.837° the lunar orbit is extending southward over the next 8 days to face maximum declination of ∠-20.909° at the point of next southern standstill on 18 September 2018 at 09:35 in ♑ Capricorn.

 The Moon is in a New Moon geocentric conjunction with the Sun and thus forming Sun-Moon-Earth syzygy alignment.